Distance by de-correlation: Computing distance with heterogeneous grid cells: Results

 The population vector correlation as a function of distance curves computed through our numerical simulations demonstrate that, after the initial decrease in correlation when moving from the starting location ($x = 0$) to the first grid spacing ($x = \lambda$), the correlation has an approximately sigmoidal dependence on distance (Fig. \ref{fig:1D_distance_coding}G, H).
 As a consequence of this, the difference in correlation between neighboring points is not uniform.
 More precisely, if the population vector correlation function has a sigmoidal form

 then the derivative of the correlation function is

 where $\beta$ controls the slope of the sigmoid, $\nu$ determines the midpoint of the sigmoid, and $x = n \lambda$, $n \in \mathbb{N}$.
 From Eq. \ref{eq: derivative correlation function sigmoid}, we see that the maximum value of $dC(x) / dx$ is $\beta / 4$, which occurs at $x = \nu$.
 This predicts that there exists a ``sweet spot'', where the difference in correlation between neighboring integer multiples of the grid spacing is maximal and thus, the distinguishability of distance based on correlation is increased.
+A more rigorous derivation of the sweet spot from the developed 1D theory can be found in Sec. \ref{subsection: Deriving the sweet spot}.

 To test this prediction, we first measure the finite difference in correlation (DoC) of the simulated $C(x)$ curves (Fig. \ref{fig:1D_sweet_spot}A).
 That is,

 As predicted by Eq. \ref{eq: derivative correlation function sigmoid}, we find that the DoC has a peak (Fig. \ref{fig:1D_sweet_spot}B, C -- triangles), whose magnitude and location varies with the slope and midpoint of the correlation function (compare Fig. \ref{fig:1D_sweet_spot}B, C with Fig. \ref{fig:1D_distance_coding}G, H).
 Looking across different combinations of $\lambda$ and $\sigma_\lambda$, we find a trade-off between the maximum value of the DoC (Fig. \ref{fig:1D_sweet_spot}D) and the distance at which the maximum is realized (Fig. \ref{fig:1D_sweet_spot}E).